kayeneii/WEIT_2015-2024/README.md

 That is, approximately 12.24% increase per year.

-If so, then by framing a conditional probability model, the probability of reaching $709 billion in global energy efficiency investments by 2030 (𝑃(𝐴)P(A)) under specific conditions is 0.9.
+If so, then by framing a conditional probability model, the probability of reaching $709 billion in global energy efficiency investments by 2030 (𝑃(𝐴)P(A)) under specific conditions is 0.9 (that is a 90% chance).

 * **Events**